zaynaib/devmynd_test/README.md

 It's trivia game night.
 Put on your thinking caps and flex your knowledge by taking this quiz.

+You can play the game by following this [quiz game app link](https://lucid-shirley-4b9a5f.netlify.app/)

 ## How to run and install

 1. Clone repo ``git clone git@github.com:zaynaib/devmynd_test.git``